Table of Contents

 Week 7| KS3 Physics

-- Material loses electrons = loses negative charge = left with an equal positive charge
+- Object which loses electrons = equal positive charge

 How long have you…? (present perfect 4) Exercises

 Use the information given to create questions beginning with ‘How long…?’